We will be going in-depth, analyzing the best safety razors in this guide.

 The biggest stumbling block for anyone would be the steeper learning curve versus a cartridge razor.

-Over the past few decades cartridge razors have dominated the shaving market because frankly these products are very easy to use.
+Over the past few decades, cartridge razors have dominated the shaving market because frankly, these products are straightforward to use.

 It started with the 2-blade, then it slowly progressed to a 3-blade, 4-blade, 5-blade, and now even a 6-blade razor (from Dorco).